hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_customizations.md

 ## MDM Preprocessing Pointcut

 MDM supports a pointcut invocation right before it starts matching an incoming source resource against defined rules.
-A possible use of the pointcut would be to alter a resource property(ies) with the intention of influencing the MDM matching and linking process.
-It should be noted that any modifications to the source resource are NOT persisted to the supporting storage module.
+A possible use of the pointcut would be to alter a resource content with the intention of influencing the MDM matching and linking process.
+Any modifications to the source resource are NOT persisted to the database.
 Modifications performed within the pointcut will remain valid during MDM processing only.

 ## Example: Ignoring Matches on Patient Name